broadinstitute/DirectHRD/README.md

 The `population_based_vcf` is another good to have input file which can mitigate contamination and low germline depth.
 We recommand using the ALFA dataset from dbsnp https://www.ncbi.nlm.nih.gov/snp/docs/gsr/alfa/.

+> [!Note]
+> You can convert the CODEC variant .txt file to VCF format by following the [two simple steps](https://github.com/broadinstitute/CODECsuite?tab=readme-ov-file#reformatting-codec-sfc-variant-output-into-maf-or-vcf-format).

 # HRD calling

 In practice, a user can use any Indel caller such as Mutect2 or Strelka2 to call Indels.
 However, I do recommend post-filtering the Indel calls using a low comlexity filter such as genome in a bottle [GRCh37 high complexity regions](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/release/genome-stratifications/v3.0/GRCh37/LowComplexity/GRCh37_notinAllTandemRepeatsandHomopolymers_slop5.bed.gz) or [GRCh38 high complexity regions](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/release/genome-stratifications/v3.0/GRCh38/LowComplexity/GRCh38_notinAllTandemRepeatsandHomopolymers_slop5.bed.gz)